valekll/ReadMe/README.md

   - A personal project that was an attempt to move the HelloDungeon project into C++.
 Mostly just ended up being a experiment in the Vulkan API.
 It is still a work in progress.

+OldHelloDungeon (Java)
+  - A personal project that was an Android mobile app RPG adventure designed in 2015 during high school.

 gpa_calc (C++)
   - A personal project that is a calculator for GPA's using text files containing grades as command line arguments.
 Sorts classes via mergesort and cleanly displays grade break downs.